mdeniz/marcus_bikes/README.md

   On the other hand, things like applying a finish to another product (a frame for instance) may be represented as an attribute or even as another product (it makes sense if that finish is applied by Marcus using a product that he buys independently and then paint the frame).

-  So, given those posibilities I decide to introduce the concept of customizable attribute similar to the customizable part.
+  So, given those posibilities, I decide to introduce the concept of a customizable attribute similar to the customizable part.

 * **Customization stored as JSON in a column of cart items**:

   Yes, I structured the customization as a serialized attribute on the **CartItem** class.

-  This ables me to hold a deep structure of products customized and it's attributes that are parts in a outer cutomized product.
+  This enables me to hold a deep structure of products customized and its attributes that are parts in an outer customized product.

-  For the sake of simplicity of the UI I didn't allow customizable products becoming options for customizable parts of customizable products, but the JSON column could hold that.
+  For the sake of simplicity of the UI, I didn't allow customizable products to become options for customizable parts of customizable products, but the JSON column could hold that.

-  Having the relationship in a JSON field makes difficult to know the relationship of the cart item with the subproducts, but I think that's not that relevant in this point of the process (maybe in the Order side of the process we need to hold a relationship to subproducts).
+  Having the relationship in a JSON field makes it difficult to know the relationship of the cart item with the subproducts, but I think that's not that relevant in this point of the process (maybe in the Order side of the process we need to hold a relationship to subproducts).

 * **Prohibited combinations are only among products or an attribute and its product**:

-  In the text it says that a banned combination can happen among any pair of options.
+  In the text, it says that a banned combination can happen among any pair of options.
 But my common sense said that an attribute option that does not exist is already a banned combination among the attribute option and the product.
-And in general does not makes much more sense to me that an attribute option can be banning another product as a part.
+And in general, does not make much more sense to me that an attribute option can be banning another product as a part.

-  So, I decided to create the **BannedCombination** class that only represent banned combinations among products, and attributes that does not have a concrete option could be thought as a banned combination too.
-If in the future we would want to have banned combinations among products and attributes of another products we may change the relationship on **BannedCombinations** to allow relate **AttributeOption** instances by using a polymorphic relationship (as *bannable*).
+  So, I decided to create the **BannedCombination** class that only represents banned combinations among products, and attributes that do not have a concrete option could be thought of as a banned combination too.
+If in the future we want to have banned combinations among products and attributes of another product we may change the relationship on **BannedCombinations** to allow related **AttributeOption** instances by using a polymorphic relationship (as *bannable*).

 * **Price changes are expressed in increments or decrements of the *base price***:

-  As any combination of parts could change the final price, this would mean that two combinations changes the price of the same part.
+  As any combination of parts could change the final price, this would mean that two combinations change the price of the same part.
 I can't represent that just storing the new price for each change as this would overwrite each other.

   I implemented it by just storing the changes in the **PriceChange** class.
-This decision implies that Marcus have to introduce a base price for the customizable product and then express changes (only the difference) in combinations of products (parts).
+This decision implies that Marcus has to introduce a base price for the customizable product and then express changes (only the difference) in combinations of products (parts).

-  The UI could let Marcus express the final price and store it properly, but for the sake of this example I didn't implement it.
+  The UI could let Marcus express the final price and store it properly, but for the sake of this example, I didn't implement it.

 ### The shop: main pages and actions